TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 ### Optional pre/post-statements
 Optional pre/post-statements can help prepare the model's query and execute "clean-up" actions after it has successfully executed, respectively.
 For example, you might create temporary views, set permissions, or evict previously cached tables from memory.

-However, be careful not to run any statement that could conflict with the execution of another statement when ran concurrently, such as creating a physical table.
+However, be careful not to run any statement that could conflict with the execution of another statement if the models run concurrently, such as creating a physical table.

 ### The model query
 The model must contain a standalone query, which can be a single `SELECT` expression, or multiple `SELECT` expressions combined with the `UNION`, `INTERSECT`, or `EXCEPT` operators.
 The result of this query will be used to populate the model's table or view.